tianconl-Lindsay/YOLOv8-Underwater-Object-Detection/README.md

 This repository is **for documentation and educational purposes only**.
 No code is provided.
 Images and reports illustrate the workflow, preprocessing steps, and evaluation results of the YOLOv8 underwater object detection project.

-## License

-This project is licensed under the [MIT License](LICENSE) (or any suitable license).
-Please do not use the images or report for commercial purposes without permission.